The one thing that no one wants to ever hear is that they have damaged hair.

 Then you look at yours and they seem to be just laying around chilling doing nothing much.

-Well, this is a sign that you probably have some type of damage happening.
+Well, this is a sign that you probably have some form of damage happening.
 If your curls are more flat than curly then it could be that your hair is lacking moisture.

-Moisture helps to breathe new life into hair.
+Moisture helps to breathe new life into your hair.

 If your hair is seeming to take much longer than usual to detangle even with large amounts of conditioner layered on to help give your hair some slip, this is another clear indication of hair damage.

 When this happens it means that you probably have a lot of split ends and that the cuticles of your hair are damaged causing your hair to become unnecessarily tangled.